-The Fair Work Commission has approved a new Enterprise Agreement for Coles store team members, after 90% of team members participating in a February ballot voted in favour.
+The FWC has approved a new Enterprise Agreement for Coles store team members, after 90% of team members voted in its favour

 The two-year Agreement will come into effect from Monday 30 April 2018.

 HRD contacted Coles for comment, and in the statement the supermarket chain said they thanked the Fair Work Commission for their endorsement of the Agreement.